kyongho2/kyongho2.github.io/docs/index.md

 title: Home
 ---

-# Welcome to Kyongho Lee’s website

-This site provides guidance for configuring a development environment.
+# Welcome!

+Hello, and welcome to the personal website of **Kyongho Lee**.
+Here you'll find my projects, technical blog posts, and various resources related to software engineering.
+This space is dedicated to learning, sharing, and growth.
+Thank you for visiting!